milano-slesarik/django-snail/README.md

 `pip install django-snail`

-Then add it's middleware to `settings.MIDDLEWARE`
+Then add the middleware to `settings.MIDDLEWARE`

 #### settings.py